SaiUbc/UBC-MATH-ART_CONTEST/README.md

 ## Acknowledgements

-- Thanks to the UBC Math Department for hosting this contest.
+- Thanks to the UBC Math Department for hosting this art contest!